AnemiB/Year2Term1/README.md

-This is a repo that contains the code for my project in semester 1 of year 2 for DV200
+This is a repo that contains the code for my project in semester 1, term 1 of year 2 for DV200

 # Pinterest Board: User Interface
 https://pin.it/6q6mv0WPr